Guide to Developing an Environmental Management System - Plan

 Once the team has been selected, hold a kick-off meeting to discuss the organization's objectives in implementing an EMS, the initial steps that need to be taken and the roles of team members.
 If possible, get top management to describe its commitment to the EMS at this meeting.
 The kick-off meeting is also a good opportunity to provide some EMS training for team members.
 Follow-up this meeting with a communication to all employees.

 The next step is for the team to conduct a preliminary review of your current compliance and other environmental programs/systems, and to compare these against the criteria for your EMS (such as ISO 14001:2015).
 Evaluate your organization's structure, procedures, policies, environmental impacts, training programs and other factors.
-Consider utilizing an ISO 14001 self-assessment tool or incorporating Safer Choice for gap analysis tools.
+Consider utilizing an ISO 14001 self-assessment tool or incorporating other gap analysis tools.

 Based on the results of the preliminary review, prepare a project plan and budget.
 The plan should describe in detail what key actions are needed, who will be responsible, what resources are needed, and when the work will be completed.
 Keep the plan flexible, but set some stretch goals.
 Think about how you will maintain project focus and momentum over time.
 Look for potential "early successes" that can help to build momentum and reinforce the benefits of the EMS.